Serial killer in Kasur: Pakistan city grieves for its girls

 Amid the outcry, Punjab Chief Minister Sharif ordered police to arrest the girl's killer or killers within 24 hours, and offered a 10 million Pakistani rupee bounty (over $90,000) for anyone who helped find those responsible.

-On January 15, Punjab government spokesman Malik Muhammad Ahmad Khan told CNN that DNA recovered from Zainab's body matched that found on eight other suspected victims who were apparently abducted within a four- to five-kilometer (two- to three-mile) radius area of the city.
+On January 15, Punjab government spokesman Malik Muhammad Ahmad Khan told CNN that DNA recovered from Zainab's body matched that found on several other suspected victims who were apparently abducted within a four- to five-kilometer (two- to three-mile) radius area of the city.

 He said authorities had discovered a DNA link after the fourth attack.
 The killer struck again a number of times.